rbind/Dong/content/en-about.md

 Personal research- and life-style blog, do not reproduce without permission.

 Created with Hugo + Blogdown.
-The template is kindly provided by [Xie Yihui](https://yihui.name).
+The template is kindly provided by [Yihui Xie](https://yihui.name).